-Living Brave Through Breast Cancer is a 501(c)3 nonprofit organization focused on supporting men and women diagnosed with breast cancer within the first five years who have struggled mentally, spiritually and financially.
+Living Brave Through Breast Cancer is a 501(c)3 nonprofit organization.
+Our mission is to be the premier provider of support to men and women diagnosed with breast cancer within the first five years who have struggled mentally, spiritually and financially.

 Our organization is based on a referral from medical facilities, family members or friends.
 Our goal is to financially assist five individuals every year, both men and women, who are currently diagnosed or who recently overcame breast cancer, and have struggled financially, within the first five years.
 Living Brave TBC, along with a host of Guardian Angels, considering our founding motto "Each One Reach One", is determined to be a support.